 Application Process Is Relatively Straightforward But Can Be Tricky

 Applying to register a mark in the U.S. is relatively easy except for a few pitfalls.
 By way of example, the application can only be narrowed and not broadened.
 The specimens for t-shirts could be rejected as mere ornamentation and not showing the mark functioning as a source identifier.
 And if substitute specimens are to be submitted, they must date back to before the time a use-based application or statement of use was filed.
-Some clients in the past have used Legal Zoom or done it themselves, and their applications have failed or had to be expressly abandoned.
+Some clients in the past have used Legal Zoom or done it themselves, and their applications failed or had to be expressly abandoned.
 A likelihood-of-confusion determination is potentially harmful, in that if a subsequent cease-and-desist letter is received or infringement action brought, Courts will sometimes defer to the experts at the PTO who have already found a conflict.

 After Issuance, Watching Others And Policing The Marketplace